paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

 ### Statutory Notes

 #### References in Text
 The Higher Education Act of 1965, referred to in subsec. (b)(2)(D), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
 1219.
-Title IV of the Act is classified generally to subchapter IV (§ 1070 et seq.) of chapter 28 of Title 20, Education, and part C (§ 2751 et seq.) of subchapter I of chapter 34 of this title.
-Title VII of the Act is classified generally to subchapter VII (§ 1133 et seq.) of chapter 28 of Title 20.
+Titles IV and VII of the Act are classified generally to subchapters IV (§ 1070 et seq.) and VII (§ 1133 et seq.), respectively, of chapter 28 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 #### Codification
 Section was enacted as part of the America COMPETES Act, also known as the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science Act, and not as part of the National Science Foundation Act of 1950 which comprises this chapter.